sergio11/melodiqtv_android/README.md

 MelodiqTV 🎶📺 is a cutting-edge music and video streaming platform designed for Android TV, offering users a personalized and immersive entertainment experience.
 With MelodiqTV, users can explore a vast library of music and music videos, organized by genres and categories, while easily creating and managing multiple profiles to keep track of their favorites ⭐.
 The app is built using Firebase 🔥 for real-time data synchronization and secure user authentication, ensuring a seamless and reliable experience.
 Developed with a robust architecture, it follows Clean Architecture principles and the MVI pattern 🏛️, making the codebase maintainable and scalable.
 The UI is crafted with Jetpack Compose for TV 📺, providing a modern, flexible, and reusable interface that enhances the overall user experience on large screens.

+**Built using Jetpack Compose for TV**, MelodiqTV seamlessly integrates into your Smart TV environment.
+Utilizing [**🍮 Fudge**](https://github.com/sergio11/fudge_tv_compose_library), a powerful UI Kit for TV apps, MelodiqTV ensures smooth navigation and an engaging user experience.
+Our platform transforms your living room into a musical haven, where you can explore, enjoy, and share your favorite tunes. 🎶✨

+A heartfelt thank you to the creators of the [JetFit repository](https://github.com/TheChance101/tv-samples/tree/JetFit/JetFit) for providing such an invaluable starting point for Jetpack Compose for TV.
+Your work has been incredibly inspiring and instrumental in shaping the development of this project.

+Happy listening with MelodiqTV! 🎉📺

 <p align="center">
   <img src="https://img.shields.io/badge/Android%20Studio-3DDC84.svg?style=for-the-badge&logo=android-studio&logoColor=white" />
   <img src="https://img.shields.io/badge/kotlin-%237F52FF.svg?style=for-the-badge&logo=kotlin&logoColor=white" />